I’m a composer, music producer and interactive music programmer.

-He is currently an Interactive Music Composer at Reality Jockey Ltd, a company he joined in 2009.
-He works here with a team of talented technologists and creatives, including Michael Breidenbrucker the founder, CEO and creative lead at RjDj ( who also co-founded Last.fm ).
+I am the CCO and Interactive Music Composer at RjDj.
+I work here with a team of talented technologists and creatives, including Michael Breidenbrucker the founder, CEO and creative lead at RjDj ( who also co-founded Last.fm ) and CTO Christian Haudum.

-Here Robert has been a part of the team that created the innovative iPhone applications Inception the App, The Dark Knight Rises Z+, Dimensions, RjDj and Rj Voyager.
-Robert’s role at RjDj involves music composition, production and programming.
-He is also extensively involved in user experience design and product design of the apps.
+Here I have been a part of the team that created the iOS applications Inception the App, The Dark Knight Rises Z+, Dimensions, RjDj and Rj Voyager.
+My role at RjDj involves music composition, production and programming.
+I am also extensively involved in product design.

-In his interactive music production role at RjDj, he has worked with Imogen Heap, Hans Zimmer, Air, Carl Craig, Little Boots, Bookashade, Jimmy Edgar, Chiddy Bang, Console / Acid Pauli and many more.
+As part of my role at RjDj I have be lucky enough to work with Imogen Heap, Hans Zimmer, Air, Carl Craig, Little Boots, Bookashade, Jimmy Edgar, Chiddy Bang, Console / Acid Pauli and many more great artists.

-He has also worked independently with Sophie Barker (Zero 7) and Kirsty Hawkshaw (Opus III, Orbital, Tiesto)
+I have also independently produced and remixed Sophie Barker (Zero 7) and Kirsty Hawkshaw (Opus III, Orbital, Tiesto).

-From 2005 to 2009 he was founder of Dizzy Banjo, a small music production company which provided music for a wide range of clients including Nintendo/Curve Studios, Revlon, Czech National Radio, Mexico Tourist Board, Costa Rica Tourist Board, and Princeton University.
+From 2005 to 2009 I founded Dizzy Banjo, a small music production studio providing bespoke music for a wide range of clients including Nintendo/Curve Studios, Revlon, Czech National Radio, Mexico Tourist Board, Costa Rica Tourist Board, and Princeton University.

 Many of these projects were music for radio, advertising, and video games.
-Robert also worked on a number of sound installation projects during this time.
-Notably providing production and technical sound engineering to sound artist Leanda Brass for her sound artwork accompanying the first holographic portrait of HRH Queen of England.
+I also worked on a number of sound installation projects during this time and worked with sound artist Leanda Brass for her sound artwork accompanying the first holographic portrait of HRH Queen of England.

-He also created a number of very unusual virtual 3d interactive music installations.
+I have also created a number of 3d virtual interactive music installations.
 The included commissions for interactive works by Princeton University and the pioneering Parsec project, which converted VOIP software into a 3d interactive multiplayer musical game.
-He also created the first soundtrack to an online 3d presence of a country – commissioned by Mexico Tourist Board.
+I have the strange honour of creating the first soundtrack to an online 3d presence of a country – commissioned by Mexico Tourist Board.

-Prior to Dizzy Banjo, Robert was part of the duo The Dunes, with the singer songwriter Sarah-Jane Taylor, with Dave Rowntree’s (Blur) ‘Transistor Project’ label.
-They played a number of venues around the London area and were planning an album.
-The Dunes went their separate ways and Robert did a short course in media composition, under Peter Howell (Radiophonic Workshop).
-Before completion of the course he was already composing professionally for web and advertising.
+Prior to Dizzy Banjo, I was part of the duo The Dunes, with the singer songwriter Sarah-Jane Taylor, with Dave Rowntree’s (Blur) ‘Transistor Project’ label.
+We played a number of venues around the London area and were planning an album.
+The Dunes went their separate ways and so I did a short course in media composition, with Peter Howell (Radiophonic Workshop).